ajkerr0/kappa/README.md

 kappa requires the numpy and matplotlib packages.

 ### Install
-Enter directory of the actual package.
+Enter directory of the actual package:

 `$ cd PATH/TO/kappa`

-Install kappa in your python location.
+Install kappa in your python location:

 `$ python setup.py install`

-If you wish to develop the code yourself.
+If you wish to develop the code yourself:

 `$ python setup.py develop`